NeutraSal is indicated for:

-No, NeutraSal® mimics natural saliva and helps alleviate symptoms of xerostomia and oral mucositis while helping to protect oral mucosal tissues.
-Please see your dentist or healthcare provider for more information.
+No, NeutraSal mimics natural saliva and helps alleviate symptoms of xerostomia and oral mucositis while helping to protect oral mucosal tissues.
+Please see your dentist or healthcare professional for more information.

 A prescription should be dispensed at the time of diagnosis of xerostomia.
 Xerostomia can result from many medical conditions such as diabetes and Sjögren's Syndrome, as well as other autoimmune diseases, just to name a few.
 It can also be a side effect of over 400 medications, such as diuretics, anti-Parkinson medications, and antidepressants.

-A prescription should be dispensed before treatment begins.
+A prescription should be submitted in advance so the patient receives it before treatment begins.